If you have no time to read,

 Another GM from London in August 2019:

 Link A little side note, GMs go to quarterly meetings where the CEO and top leadership are present as well, so GMs know Senior Leaders more than the regular staff.
 Some GMs disapprove of the CEO – at the time it still was Clive Schlee.
-But I find it interesting that this GM has NO opinion of the CEO.
+But I find it interesting that this GM has NO opinion of the CEO, as if this GM doesn’t care to even mention their like/dislike.

 And another GM on Indeed from Glasgow, Scotland: